Submit batch computing jobs to MMCloud

 EOF

-The command below will submit this bash script to AWS accessing 2 CPUs and 8GB of Memory.
+The command below will submit the above bash script to AWS accessing 2 CPUs and 8GB of Memory.

 float submit -i ghcr.io/cumc/pecotmr_docker -j susie_example.sh -c 2 -m 8